rorystephenson/blog-for-gio/_blog/2022-02-10-mt-pulchiana-and-the-surraunding-land.en.md

 thumbnail: /img/uploads/fractureorientations-square2fractureorientations-square2.jpg
 title: Mt.
 Pulchiana and the surrounding land
 ---
 Cracks lineaments are the result of the forces that have moved this Land across the time.
-While colors, express the rocks chemestry.
+While colors, express the rock chemestry.

 This elements tell as a lot about the origins of the SARDINIAN GRANITE DOME.
 [@agriturismolacerra_sardinia](https://www.instagram.com/agriturismolacerra_sardinia/)